-E-mails to CATS Customers

-To date, all electronic notifications are sent out by a CATS' mass e-mail subscription service.
-Customers can sign up on CATS' website to receive e-mails from CATS.
-In addition, staff has the flexibility to target e-mail communications to subgroups of CATS ridership, such as interested members of public about updates to project schedules the public about updates to project schedules, upcoming meetings or workshops, online surveys for feedback, and any other agency activities.
+• E-mails to CATS Customers- To date, all electronic notifications are sent out by a CATS' mass e-mail subscription service.
+Customers can sign up on CATS' website to receive emails from CATS.
+In addition, staff has the flexibility to target e-mail communications to subgroups of CATS ridership, such as interested members of the public about updates to project schedules, upcoming meetings or workshops, online surveys for feedback, and any other agency activities.